 For her work, inspiring hope in the lives of Australians, Rachael was an ACT Finalist for the 2017 Young Australian of the Year Award.
 In 2016 she won the ACT Young Woman of the Year Award.
 Rachael’s spoken word poetry has also been incredibly impactful with online audiences and in advocating for better treatment of those suffering with mental illness.

-Jenny Morris has always enjoyed reading and writing poetry and rhyme, but even more so now as she has grandchildren to delight.
-Her first book The Thing on Mount Spring won the International Rubery Book Award Illustrated Children’s 2018.
-She is married to an Australian, has lived here for forty-four years, thirty-five of them in the NSW bush.
+Jenny Morris has always enjoyed reading and writing poetry and rhyme, but even more so now, as she has grandchildren to delight.
+Her first book, The Thing on Mount Spring won the International Rubery Book Award in the Illustrated Children’s category in 2018.

 After graduating with an English Literature degree from Adelaide University, he has pursued a number of paths, including farming, managing a radio station, working in tourism, and most recently, an extended spell in the public service in Canberra.
 Now retired, he is dedicating his time to a life-long interest in creative writing, and, in particular, to writing historical Australian fiction.